11 AI for Education and Learning

 The only viable path forward is to shift our mindset from policing to integration, adapting our methods to leverage AI’s strengths while mitigating its weaknesses.

-Redesigning Assignments for the AI Era
+Redesigning assignments for the AI era

 With the traditional take-home essay now vulnerable to automation, educators must redesign assignments to incorporate AI as a tool for thinking, not a machine for answers.
 This requires a fundamental shift in what we choose to assess.